 Good Day for Crafting

-It is negative thirteen here today.
-When I was younger and we were actively farming, I would have been outside working in this weather.
+It is winter here in Wisconsin, it is negative thirteen degrees her today; just seems like I need to make an afghan out of winter colors.
+When I was younger, we were actively farming; I would have been outside working in this weather.
 On days like this, I am thankful to be able to cuddle up on my couch, get my crochet hook in hand, and create something.
+These colors just compliment each other so nicely ; they will dress up the room in the cold month.

 Here is the pattern for the winter color crochet square